 Preparation (first phase): find and group selected tasks.
-An selected task is a task that may be assigned by the current match.
+A selected task is a task that may be assigned by the current match.
 An affected task is a task whose assignment is affected by the current match: it is either selected, or it is assigned, directly or indirectly, to a selected task (its selected task).
-For example, when grouping by frame groups a Saturday task with a Sunday task, one of the tasks is selected and the other is affected but not selected.
+For example, if a Saturday night task is grouped with a Sunday night task, then when solving either Saturday or Sunday, one of the tasks is affected and selected and the other is affected but not selected.

 Given the demand set's set of times T, the selected tasks are easily found.
-For each time in T, use the event timetable monitor from option $gs{event_timetable_monitor}$ to find the meets running at that time.
-For each task of each meet, follow its chain of assignments to its proper root.
-If the proper root satisfies the conditions given in the previous section, it is a selected task.
+For each time in T, use the event timetable monitor from option gs\event\timetable\monitor to find the meets running at that time.
+For each task of the wanted type in each meet, follow its chain of assignments to its proper root.
+By the way it was found, the proper root must satisfy conditions 1, 2, and 4; if it also satisfies conditions 3, 5, and 6, then make it a selected task.
+Condition 7 (concerning the cost of non-assignment) is not checked here; that will be done later.